-If you dream of spending your weekends sipping coffee from your rocking chair on the front porch, and looking out at the natural landscape, you're not alone.
+If you dream of spending your weekends sipping coffee from your rocking chair on the front porch and looking out at the natural landscape, you're not alone.
 One look at your social media feed or major home decor brands, and it's clear that farmhouse style continues to be a fan favorite for its classic and stylish design details.

 Video of the Day

-Here are 30 farmhouse exterior ideas that will give your home some major curb appeal.
+Ready for some inspiration?
+Here are farmhouse exterior ideas that will give your home major curb appeal.

 1. Match dark accents with warm wood.

 Even though farmhouses often keep the color palette to a minimum (think white shiplap and warm wood accents), there's definitely room to play with darker hues.
 For example, this porch by Joanna Gaines flaunts neutral sage green siding, a wood front door, and weathered wood decking.
 The charcoal gray window shutters, black planters, rocking chairs, and lantern-style light fixtures add a measured dose of contrast that keeps this exterior interesting.

 Dark farmhouse exteriors are few and far between, giving the aesthetic even more of an edge.
 This stunning scene from M House Development proves the bold impact that black paint can have.
 The combination of shiplap and board and batten siding, with a gable roof, marries rustic and modern styles with effortless cool.
 The massive windows seal the deal.

 3. Add a pop of color to your front door.

 Don't be afraid to play with bright colors if you're yearning for something a little less traditional than classic farmhouse decor.
 This eye-catching exterior by Chango & Co. shows us how it's done with double front doors in a vibrant shade of red, matching side tables, and red and black pillows on all four rocking chairs.
 The scheme is fun and unexpected without totally deviating from the standard farmhouse aesthetic.